 It would be careless to move from Old Town Square without mentioning the St. Nicholas Church—with so much going on here, it can be easy to overlook Prague’s finest baroque church.
 Its striking white curvy facade serves as a notable contrast to the rest of the predominantly Gothic square; but it’s really notable for its remarkable, highly ornate interior that so defines the baroque style.
 I’m told summer concerts are often held here, and I can just imagine how mystical the experience would be.

-(For trip ideas to Prague, click here.
-To read Chris’s story on why you should not underestimate the dangers of a road trip in Georgia, click here.)
+(To read Chris’s story on why you should not underestimate the dangers of a road trip in Georgia, click here.)

 In the middle of the square lies an imposing statue that has never lost its relevance: the Jan Hus Memorial, whose symbolism goes far beyond one individual, and could be said to embody the entire city, indeed the whole nation.
 Hus was born in approximately 1370, and in his short life gained enormous popularity as a religious thinker and academic of his day.
 Many of his ideas, however, were in direct conflict with both the state and the Catholic Church, and ultimately it led to his execution in 1415.